jelber2/rGO2TR/Update.md

-RGO2TR update for NCBI ANNOTATED genomes using UniProt/Swiss-Prot
+RGO2TR update for NCBI structurally ANNOTATED genomes using UniProt/Swiss-Prot for functional annotation

+Example with cheetah immune on a Linux System
 ```bash
 mkdir -p ~/cheetah